willfaught/go-guide/README.md

         // Started earlier.
 Skip initialization.

-- SHOULD group similar statements and declarations and separate different ones with a blank line
+- SHOULD group similar kinds of statements and declarations with blank lines

         const ...
         const ...